 The By-law concerning greenhouse gas emission disclosures and ratings of large buildings came into force on September 27, 2021.
 This by-law meets one of the objectives of the Climate Plan: To measure how much fossil fuels buildings use in order to reduce their consumption.

 Powered by energy data

-Beginning in 2022, owners of large buildings will be required to disclose their building energy data to the city by June 30 of each year.
+Owners of large buildings are required to disclose their building energy data to the city by June 30 of each year.

 If they wish, building owners may disclose their energy use before the imposed deadlines.

 This information collected will let the city draw a complete portrait of greenhouse gas (GHG) emissions from large buildings in Montréal.
 This portrait will be used to develop programs to improve buildings’ energy performance.

 The by-law is intended for owners of existing buildings in the commercial and institutional sectors, and large multi-unit residential buildings of 2,000 m2 or more or of 25 dwelling units or more.